“What did she do when she arrived there?”

 Curiosity was a tricky fellow, one which would lead anyone astray.

 In the colourful whir of crowds Cassiopeia moved as though cautious of breaking something, her movements slow to catch every detail of her surroundings, yet quick enough for her eyes to swallow more sights.

 First she needed a place to stay.
 Something temporary for now, just a roof over her head.
 That was the first, and most demanding, task to complete.
 She could explore more after she had done that.

-The Golden Leaf wasn’t a lucky find, it was a jutting out rectangle, avoided by the blocks of people.
+The Golden Compass wasn’t a lucky find, it was a jutting out rectangle, avoided by the blocks of people.
 Not hard to miss, it was an inn obviously advertised for travellers.
 One piece of normality amongst the undiscovered.

 Its walls were dingy but lathered in papers and photos.
 Memories.
 News.
 A bank of knowledge pasted onto rough cut bricks.
 The floors were stained, and Cassiopeia knew that they were never polished just given a quick sweep with water and soap.
 The owner probably watered down the drinks to keep the customers coming back for more.
 It was something.
 A phenomenon like that was a fixed point across the world.
 Everywhere had one or more of places the exact same.

 The crew of The Night Thief would appreciate the sentiment, the feeling of it.
 They were used to it, never seeing anything else.
 She wasn’t.
 Sentiment aside, this was the perfect place to start.

 “Evening,” said Cassiopeia, pausing to sit and motion for a drink.